pnp/teams-dev-samples/samples/tab-mindmap-fluid/README.md

 ## Getting Started With Azure Fluid Relay Testing

-Work in Progress for a better doumentation
+Work in Progress for a better doumentation (location of config.ts)

-Setup Your Azure Function and Deploy Azure function from Folder `APIC` Setup Your Fluid Relay Service
+Setup Your Azure Function and Deploy Azure function from Folder `APIC`
-Setup `config.ts`
+- How to Deploy (todo)
+- VScode and/or VS

+Setup Your Fluid Relay Service

+fill out your values into `src/components/tab/config.ts`

 ```
 const config = {